 • Coil the rack of ribs inside the with the bone-side facing the center.
 Ribs should all be partially submerged.
 Cook on high pressure for 25 min followed by a 10 min natural pressure release before manually releasing remaining pressure.

 • Using two sets of tongs, carefully transfer ribs to a rimmed baking sheet lined with a wire rack with the meat side up.
-Brush the top and sides with the remaining 1/3 cup bbq sauce.
+Brush the top and sides with the remaining 1/3 cup BBQ sauce.
 Broil in the center of the oven on high for 4-5 min*.
 Remove from the oven and let rest for 5-10 min before serving.
-Serve with more bbq sauce if desired.
+Serve with more BBQ sauce if desired.

 Notes

-*To Finish Ribs on the Grill: Preheat the grill to 350-400˚F. Place ribs directly on preheated grill, cover, and grill 5 min.
+• On the Grill: Preheat the grill to 350-400˚F. Place ribs directly on preheated grill, cover, and grill 5 min.

-*To Finish Ribs in the Air Fryer: Cut rack in half and place both halves side by side in the air fryer basket for 4 min on high.
+• In the Air Fryer: Cut rack in half and place both halves side by side in the air fryer basket for 4 min on high.

 Nutrition Per Serving